AdobeDocs/target-learn.en/help/administration/set-up-properties.md

 ---
 title: How to Set up Properties
-description: This video shows administrators how to create properties in Adobe Target.
+description: Learn how to create properties in Adobe Target.
 role: Admin
 level: Beginner
 topic: Administration